godror/godror/doc/connection.md

    Database Connection Syntax](https://download.oracle.com/ocomdocs/global/Oracle-Net-19c-Easy-Connect-Plus.pdf)
    contains more information.

+   You can specify the connection timeout in seconds with "?connect_timeout=15".

 - An Oracle Net Connect Descriptor String

    Full descriptors can be used, such as